fummicc1/GeoHashSwift/README.md

   - binary string
   - GeoHash string
 - User can retrieve hash string from `GeoHash` object.
-- User can check if two GeoHash objects are in the same cluster with specified precision.
+- User can obtain bounds of GeoHash.
-- User can fetch GeoHashes in the same cluster with specified GeoHash.
+- User can obtain neighbors of GeoHash.

 ## Related Repositories